Milo1885/Tease-AI/README.md

     * Tweaked values of stroking speed changes instructed by the domme to make them slightly more profound (dariobrun)
     * Minor edits to State.vb so I could compile it using VS 2010 (Notay)
 	* Cleaned up code for saving chatlogs (pepsifreak)
+	* Changed the message displayed after unpacking an AI Box

 # Changelog - Patch 54.6.0